 How many sessions are required?

 Most issues can be greatly helped in between 3 and 6 sessions but this really varies according to each person and their unique situation.
+Sometimes Rapid Transformational Therapy will also be suggested in addition to EMDR.
 We will discuss this at the beginning and come up with a treatment plan together.

 Healthy Habits Hypnosis can help you to make profound and lasting changes in your life.
-Call, email us or simply fill in the enquiry form on the contacts page and we will be in touch to arrange a complimentary phone consultation.
+Call, email me or simply fill in the enquiry form on the contacts page and I'll be in touch to arrange a complimentary phone consultation.
 During this no obligation consultation we can have a chat about your goals and I will explain the process to you.
 We can then decide together whether the treatment is right for you at this particular time in your life.

 Are you suffering following a trauma?